JimRoton/PowerShell/README.md

 - Summary: Renames multiple items given a 'OldValue' and 'NewValue'.
 Optionally provide a 'FileList' as list, path, filter, or script.
 Optionally perform operation as recurse

 - Inputs:<br>
-     OldValue: String value to be replaced.
+     OldValue: String value to be replaced.<br>
-     NewValue: String value to replace with.
+     NewValue: String value to replace with.<br>
-     ItemList: (Optional) List of items to perform replace on.
+     ItemList: (Optional) List of items to perform replace on.<br>
-  ScriptBlock: (Optional) Script to generate list of items to perfrom replace on.
+  ScriptBlock: (Optional) Script to generate list of items to perfrom replace on.<br>
-       Filter: (Optional) Filter used to generate list of items to perform replace on.
+       Filter: (Optional) Filter used to generate list of items to perform replace on.<br>
-         Path: (Optional) Path used to generate list of items to perform replace on.
+         Path: (Optional) Path used to generate list of items to perform replace on.<br>
-      Recurse: (Optional) Recurse switch used with Path to generate a recurse list of items.
+      Recurse: (Optional) Recurse switch used with Path to generate a recurse list of items.<br>

 - Example: Rename-Items -OldValue "foo" -NewValue "bar";
 - Example: Rename-Items -OldValue "foo" -NewValue "bar" -Filter "*.txt"